How to Improve Fitness Programs at Schools

 4. Offer Daily Recess

 When schools make recess a priority, they actually show that they are making their students’ academic success and personal health a priority, too.
-Taking a break from academic instruction has been shown to improve a child’s memory and ability to learn in the classroom.
+Research suggests that taking a break from academic instruction can help replenish attention, improve learning and boost creativity.
 It also gets them up and moving, providing a significant source of physical activity even in a short 15-20 minute timespan.

 Many schools question the importance of incorporating recess into a day that’s jam-packed with lessons, tests, and other academic-related items to check off the list.
 But the truth is that recess helps kids burn off energy so they can be more productive when they return to the classroom.
 If your school removed recess from its schedule, consider reincorporating it to help increase physical activity opportunities for students.